Christian Divorce Attorney in Raleigh, NC

 North Carolina law does not require any couple to divorce if they have a legally valid marriage.
 The law does provide several grounds on which a divorce can be based, including adultery, substance abuse or the irretrievable breakdown of the marriage.
 Ultimately, however, it is up to the couple to decide whether any of these grounds have actually destroyed the marriage, or whether the couple wants to continue working together within the bond of matrimony.

-Choose an attorney who can help you ask this question and understand the answer.
+Choose a Christian divorce attorney who can help you ask this question and understand the answer.
 The realization you come to will help you make a more informed choice about how to proceed.

 Although the Scriptures weigh heavily against divorce, they also strongly condemn unnecessary strife and encourage Christians to seek peaceful and loving approaches to conflict.
 If you do choose to divorce, there are many options that can help you achieve these goals.
 Considering these options gives you a way for you and your spouse to work together to settle the legal issues surrounding divorce while keeping in mind Christ’s commandment to love others even when you find it most difficult to do so.